SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise6.md

 The TopN extension becomes useful when you want to materialize top values, incrementally update these top values, and/or merge top values from different time intervals. you can think of TopN as hll’s cousin.

-For **Non-Hyperscale (Citus)**  first you must install the TopN extension and enable it.
-You would run the Psql command **CREATE EXTENSION topn**; on all nodes in this case.
-This is not necessary on Azure as Hyperscale (Citus) already comes with TopN installed, along with other useful Extensions.
+Hyperscale (Citus) already comes with TopN installed, which means that there are no manual steps to install/enable the TopN extension.
+Now we’re ready to track IP addresses in our rollup with TopN.
+First add a column to the rollup table.

 1.Open a **New Query** and paste the following to add a new JSONB column top_urls_1000 to our rollup table.
 This stores the top 1000 urls for the minute and the site_id in the rollup table.
 You will get a message that **Commands completed successfully**.